reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

 - Thread and mutex primitives were added.
   - Thread primitives can be found here: [See commit](https://github.com/reswitched/libtransistor/commit/7f7ac8586b30d77c3f6ec62318614427e2ba3bc2)
   - Mutexes: [See commit](https://github.com/reswitched/libtransistor/commit/5ee8dcc540beb87dd887eaf5af188202c99b509a)
-  - And a lot of work was done to ensure the thread safety of the existing components.
+  - And some work was done to ensure the thread safety of the existing components.

 ## What happened: Atmosphere Custom Firmware